 The gable roof is the most prevalent, characterized by two sloping sides that meet at a central ridge, forming an inverted V-shape.
 Often referred to as “peaked” or “triangular” roofs, their sloped sides allow efficient rainwater drainage, making them suitable for areas with high rainfall levels.
 Gable roofs offer customization options with dormers and decorative elements, adding character to your home’s exterior and making them popular among homeowners.

 Like gable roofs, hipped roofs feature four sloping sides, enhancing stability and wind resistance.
 This design also provides effective shading for homes in hot climates.
 While hipped roofs are sturdy and practical, their complex structure may lead to slightly higher installation costs.

 As the name suggests, flat roofs have a level surface without a slope.
 Flat roofs are popular for commercial buildings due to their affordability and easy maintenance, so they require appropriate drainage systems to ensure efficient water runoff.

-A gambrel roof is similar to a gable roof, but instead of two sloping sides, it has four.
-The upper portion of the roof has a steeper slope than the ones below, making this style look like an upside-down bell.
-This design makes your home’s attic space more usable while still allowing rainwater to drain properly.
+Gambrel roofs resemble gable roofs but have four sloping sides.
+The upper portion has a steeper slope than the ones below, creating an appearance akin to an upside-down bell.
+This design increases the usability of your home’s attic space while maintaining proper rainwater drainage.